TypeScript SDKGuides

 Alternatively, you can directly download the file using a GET request to the Shelby RPC endpoint.

-The API documentation is still under development and will be provided at a late date.
+The API documentation is still under development and will be provided at a later date.

 Basic Example